 Firstly, be cautious if a naturopath starts making promises which seem too good to be true, “miracle cures” and the like.
 To my knowledge there are no magic bullets and sometimes the “fixes” aren’t always “quick”.

 Personally, I don’t see children.
 I’ve made a conscious choice not to specialise in the area of paediatrics.
 I also don’t assist people with fertility problems.
-If you need help in these areas, my colleague Lee Copeland is your go-to naturopath.
-We have a similar style and philosophy but different areas of interest.
+This is a specialist area and I will refer you to someone better educated in this field.

 I tend not to use tests or treatments that don’t have good evidence behind them.
 Again this is a personal choice.
 I like science.

 Finally, I try not to make recommendations that are impractical or unworkable.
 I don’t believe in “one size fits all” so the solutions have to fit you.
 The last thing you need is the added pressure of trying to live up to a long list of unrealistic expectations from your naturopath…that’s just setting you up to fail.
 But it’s not to say I won’t encourage you to look at the way you live and perhaps explore some new options.

 Learn more about our naturopathic services or call the clinic on 03 9620 9503 to book a FREE 15 minute chat and we’ll happily answer your questions.